Navigating Probate? Meet Houston’s Best Probate Lawyers

 Real estate with only their name on the deed, bank accounts without designated beneficiaries, vehicles without transfer-on-death designations, valuable personal belongings, and investments without named beneficiaries all trigger the need for probate.

-“Many families are surprised to learn that having a will doesn’t avoid probate,” notes Keith Morris.
+“Many families are surprised to learn that having a will doesn’t avoid probate,” notes Stacy Kelly.
 “A will simply provides instructions for the probate process, rather than bypassing it altogether.”

 Texas handles probate differently depending on whether someone dies testate (with a valid will) or intestate (without a will).
 With a will, the court follows the deceased’s written wishes.
 Without one, Texas law determines who gets what—and these default rules rarely match what most people would choose for themselves.